AdobeDocs/journey-optimizer.nl-NL/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Nieuwe bronconnectors voor loyaliteitstoepassingen</strong><br/></th>
+<th><strong>New source connectors for loyalty apps</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>Nieuwe bronconnectors zijn nu beschikbaar in Adobe Experience Platform voor de Talon.One-, Capillary- en Kobie-loyaliteitstoepassingen.
-Met deze connectors kunt u naadloos loyaliteitsgegevens streamen naar Adobe Experience Platform en deze gegevens benutten in Journey Optimizer.</p>
+<p>New source connectors are now available in Adobe Experience Platform for the Talon.One, Capillary, and Kobie loyalty apps.
+These connectors let you seamlessly stream loyalty data into Adobe Experience Platform and leverage these data in Journey Optimizer.</p>
 </td>
 </tr>
 </tbody>